Art & Science: Nature as your Muse

 - Gather pictures and/or maps of nearby shorelines (a river, lake, or ocean).

 - Share with your students that during the upcoming program they will be exploring how scientists make art related to nature.
 Specifically, they will be exploring art about shorelines.
 A shoreline is where water meets land.
 For example, land near a river, lake or ocean.

 - Ask your students to close their eyes and think about a nearby shoreline.
 For the purpose of this activity, it is not necessary for each student to think of the same shoreline.

-- Then, turn-and-talk with a neighbor about a memory, thought or feeling they have about that place.
+- Then, have students turn-and-talk with a neighbor about a memory, thought or feeling they have about that place.